DHTMLX/docs-diagram/docs/api/data_collection/serialize_method.md

 ### Description

-@short: serializes the diagram data into an array of JSON objects
+@short: Serializes the diagram data into an array of JSON objects

 ### Usage